Defining animation scale

 pixels it covers changes.

 - Another way is for the scale to be Specified explicitly.
+In this case,

-that correspond to one unit of length in the Scale
+one unit of length in the Scale

 field located below.
 Choose the required unit of length